Skip to main content

 Handling webhook notifications

 Webhook notifications are sent to the URL you provide to J.P.
 Morgan.
-You must provide a response on receipt of a notification.
+You must provide a response upon receipt of a notification.

-• It is expected that your server will respond with a success message (200 response) within 3 seconds of receiving a webhook notification.
+• It is expected that your server will respond with a success message (200 response) within three seconds of receiving a webhook notification.

-• If a success response is not received within this timeframe, the webhook is resent after a period of 5 minutes.
+• If a success response is not received within this timeframe, the webhook is resent after a period of five minutes.

 • If no response is received by J.P.
-Morgan servers, the same message is sent up to a maximum of 3 times during a 72 hour period.
+Morgan servers, the same message is sent up to a maximum of three times during a 72-hour period.

 Webhook behavior - managing duplicates

-You may receive duplicate notifications from time to time.
-Most often, this is because J.P.
-Morgan servers did not receive a 200 success response after sending the initial notification.
+You may occasionally receive duplicate notifications because J.P.
+Morgan servers often do not receive a 200 success response after sending the initial notification.

 To check for duplicate notifications, check the eventId.
 If the IDs match, this is a duplicated or resent notification.